UPDATED AUGUST 2021: The current player version no longer supports 360 video.

 JW Player HTML5 VR Plugin

-Our goal at JW Player is to enable video publishers to simply and easily stream 360 Video and live-action VR on their own mobile apps and websites alongside their traditional videos.
+Our goal at JW Player is to enable video publishers to simply and easily stream 360 Video and live-action VR on their websites alongside their traditional videos.
 This point is key for us – viewers should be able to access 360 videos in the same player where they are watching traditional videos – not have to jump to a separate player experience.

 Offering support for 360 Video in desktop & mobile browsers was a natural first step towards this goal, so we built the JW Player HTML5 VR plugin.
 It supports “magic window” mode for both desktop and mobile web, and leverages the emerging WebVR API in order to support devices with a gyroscope, including immersive mobile web VR experiences for popular VR headsets like the HTC Vive, Samsung Gear VR, and Google Daydream View.